cscorley/dissertation/chapters/3_method/1_approach.md

 remainder of the approach remains the same.

-The changeset-based approach requires two types of document extraction: a corpus at the point of interest, or snapshot, and every changeset in the source code history leading up to the same point of interest.
+The changeset-based approach requires two types of document extraction: a corpus at a point of interest, or snapshot, and every changeset in the source code history leading up to the same point of interest.
 The left side of Figure
 \ref{fig:changeset-flt} illustrates the dual-document extraction approach.